Gazipur Safari Park

 Gazipur Safari Park or Safari Park, Gazipur is a safari park in Gazipur, Bangladesh.
 This safari park is spread over 3810 acre of Sal Forest which makes it one of the largest safari parks in the world and the largest in Asia.
 It was inaugurated on October 31, 2013.
 It is located about 40 km north of Bangladesh's capital city Dhaka near the Dhaka — Mymensingh Highway.

 The park is divided into 6 major sections: Core Safari, Safari Kingdom, Biodiversity Park, Extensive Asian Safari Park, Bangabandhu Square & Children's Park.

-After the July Revolution and the depose of Sheikh Hasina's oppressive rule in Bangladesh, a few areas of the park was subjected to vandalism as it bore the name of Sheikh Mujibur Rahman, as it was formerly known as Sheikh Mujib Safari Park.
-The name of the park was changed following the revolution and the park has been opened for visitors since 15 November 2024.
+After the July Revolution and the depose of Sheikh Hasina's oppressive rule in Bangladesh, the naming of the park has been the subject of constant opposition since it bore the name of Sheikh Mujibur Rahman, as it was formerly known as Sheikh Mujib Safari Park.
+The nameplate at the main gate of the park and a few other areas were subjected to vandalism.
+The name of the park was then changed following the revolution and the park has been opened for visitors since 15 November 2024.